michaeljones/alembic-fs/README.rst

    make

 In the root directory.
-Apologies for not providing a portable Makefile, it is still early stages.
+Apologies for not providing a portable Makefile, I've got no experience with creating them.

 Then run::